-We get it – thinking about shipping logistics is probably the last thing you want deal with when you're crowdfunding.
+We get it – thinking about shipping logistics is probably the last thing you want to deal with when you're crowdfunding.

-However, it’s definitely something you shouldn’t ignore.
+However, crowdfunding fulfillment definitely something you shouldn’t ignore.
 If you don't put any thought into your crowdfunding shipping strategy, it's very possible that a big chunk of your fundraising ends up going towards shipping, causing you to lose out on all profits.
 That would completely defeat the purpose of crowdfunding in the first place!

 Here are some potential problems your campaign may come across and some viable solutions from shipping experts (yours truly!)

 1. Your Campaign Went Viral...
 And Now You Have Thousands of Orders to Ship